Kang and Livi will present their research at the annual O’Leary Prize Competition March 14, 2023.

 After an injury to dorsal root ganglion neurons adjacent to the spinal cord, resident macrophages work with satellite glial cells to heal damaged axons.

-Professor Kepecs presented to the Joint Meeting of the Hungarian and Austrian Neuroscience Societies on his approaches to developing methods to accurately model human psychiatric disorders.
+Professor Kepecs presented at the Joint Meeting of the Austrian Neuroscience Association and the Hungarian Neuroscience Society on his approaches to developing methods to accurately model human psychiatric disorders.

 Cellular circuits downstream from circadian pacemaker neurons direct normal daily rhythms of feeding, mating and sleep.